quantmind/quantflow/notebooks/ou.md

 ## Gaussian OU Process

-The Gaussian Ornstein-Uhlebeck process, is a OU process where the BDLP is a Brownian motion with drift $d z_t = \kappa\theta + \sigma dw_t$.
+The Gaussian Ornstein-Uhlebeck process, is a OU process where the BDLP is a Brownian motion with drift $d z_t = \kappa\theta dt + \sigma dw_t$.
 Substituting this into the OU SDE equation yields:

 \begin{equation}
     dx_t = \kappa\left(\theta - x_t\right) dt + \sigma dw_t